RollSight dice tray camera in use - dice rolling on gaming desk

 Your dice, your table

 Use the sets you already own.
-Train them once and RollSight reads faces from the tray.
-No branded or RFID dice required.
+Teach the app once and RollSight reads faces from the tray.
+No special shop-only dice required.

 Shows up in your game

-Foundry VTT (beta) and Discord are live today, including posting next to Avrae in the same channel.
-Roll20, Owlbear Rodeo, and D&D Beyond are on the roadmap.
+Foundry VTT and Discord work today, including posting next to Avrae in the same channel.
+Roll20, Owlbear Rodeo, and D&D Beyond are planned next - see the roadmap on this page.

 RollSight Replay

 Save a short clip of the dice leaving your hand and landing on the tray.
-In Foundry, open the collapsible replay under the roll so the table can see what the camera saw.
-Champion, Party, and beta include cloud storage for replays.
+In Foundry, players can tap to open the replay under the roll so the table can see what the camera saw.
+Champion and Party include online storage for replays.

 See how your dice behave

 Wonder if a die is streaky or fair?
-RollSight charts results over time against what you would expect from fair dice.
+RollSight charts your results over time next to what fair dice would look like.

 One link for your rolls